ppvg/kwekerij/README.md

 * When the temperature becomes to low, the device sends out an SMS (text message) to a predefined phone number.
 * When an SMS is sent to the device, it responds to the phone number of origin with a list of the current temperatures.
 * When a sensor is removed or malfunctions, an alart is sent to the predefined phone number.
+* Using three buttons, the user should be able to configure the threshold temperature for each zone/sensor separately; one button for "next sensor", one for + and one for - (in 0.1°C increments).

 Current functionality
 ---------------------